eduardomozart/dokuwiki-sync/README.md

 5         | dokujclient '--user' parameter is not set.
 6         | dokujclient '--password' parameter is not set.

+# ToDo

+1. Delete local pages that do not exist remotely.
+2. Push newer local pages to remote location.
+3. Clear cache and rebuild index only to synced pages.
+4. Add self update capability to ``dokuwiki-sync`` script.

 # License

 [GNU General Public License v3.0](LICENSE) License.